This article discusses troubleshooting solutions for issues encountered monitoring or filtering student web browsing.

-(Again, we don't recommend having more than one web filter set up at a time, but understand some schools have unique use-cases)
+(We don't recommend having more than one web filter set up at a time, but understand some schools have unique use-cases.)

 - Is your filter configuration still applied to all of your students?
 If using the DNS filter, you may wish to reference the Public IPs you entered on the settings page are still accurate.

-If using the Chrome filter, you may wish to verify the organizational units you deployed the Chrome filtering extension to are still accurate by referencing steps 4a, 9, and 11 in this guide.
+If using the Chrome/Edge filter, you may wish to verify the organizational units you deployed the filtering extension to are still accurate by referencing the last few steps in the setup guide.